In the family of Latin languages, Galician-Portuguese may be the mother, as it is a part of most other European languages.

 UNESCO estimates that there will be more than 335 million Portuguese speaker by 2050, meaning that by learning the language you will be joining an incredibly fast growing community.

 The history of Portugal dates back almost a thousand years, and every since it became a country in 1143, it has been influencing and shaping the world that we live in today.
-If you learn Portuguese, you are giving yourself the opportunity to travel to several countries across the word, as well as even working in an international company due to your language skills.
+If you learn portuguese london (or any other city for that matter!), you are giving yourself the opportunity to travel to several countries across the word, as well as even working in an international company due to your language skills.

 Read on to find out why you should be learning the language of Magellan!